Bruce Lee: Still Kicking

 Fist of Fury

-Also known as The Chinese Connection, this was Lee’s second major film.
-Set in early 20th century Shanghai, the film involves Lee defending the honor of the Chinese Jingwu martial arts school against the Japanese enemies of the Bushido school.
+Also known as The Chinese Connection, this was Lee's second major film.
+Set in early 20th century Shanghai, the film involves Lee's character defending the honor of the Chinese Jingwu martial arts school against the Japanese enemies of the Bushido school.
 In this scene, Lee singlehandedly defeats every single member of the dojo, including the sensei.
 This movie is cited as being largely responsible for starting the trend of open-hand combat in martial arts movies, which had previously been more reliant on swordplay.
 Both Jackie Chan and Jet Li have starred in remakes of the film.